 Please note that the third edition of The Forest and the Trees (new cover on left) will be published on Setpember 12, 2014.
 The information below applies to the current edition.
 For more on the new edition, click here.

 If sociology could teach everyone just one thing, what would it be?
 The Forest and the Trees is one sociologist’s response to the hypothetical – the core insight with the greatest potential to change how people see the world and themselves in relation to it.
 It is about what that insight is an why it matters that we understand it, use it, and pass it on.
 It is about the future of a discipline whose influence and credibility will stand or fall on the ability to foster a clear and widespread understanding of what it means to think sociologically. (from the publisher)

 To purchase The Forest and the Trees:

-The Forest and the Trees, revised edition, is available online at Amazon (including a Kindle edition) or Barnes & Noble or through your local bookstore.
+The Forest and the Trees, 3rd edition, is available online at Amazon (including a Kindle edition) or Barnes & Noble or through your local bookstore.
 Instructors wanting to order an exam copy for their courses should click here.

 Praise for The Forest and the Trees:

 There is no better book to help college students understand the sociological mindset.
 In the tradition of Peter Berger’s Invitation to Sociology, Johnson speaks directly to students in clear language, using strong examples to clarify key sociological concepts such as culture, structure, socialization, and privilege.
 For students who have not perceived their own privileged status, this serves as a challenging but affirming first step toward sociological self-awareness.”
 Terence J. McGinn, The University of Michigan